List of South Park characters: Terrance and Phillip

 The two are nearly identical in design (though Terrance is occasionally depicted as fatter than Phillip), with their only distinguishing features being their hair color and their shirts: Phillip is blonde while Terrance is black-haired, their respective shirts are marked with the letters T and P. Phillip is generally depicted as a more serious actor than his costar, having briefly performed in a production of Hamlet and vehemently protesting the Canadian Broadcasting Company's decision to censor a depiction of the prophet Muhammed in their show, thought it is revealed in Terrance and Phillip: Behind the Blow that Terrance is responsible for much of the content of the duo's show: having written the majority of the sketches they perform.
+In the episode "Eat, Pray, Queef", they are married to the Queef Sisters: two female comedians who briefly overshadow the duo (though the sisters' show is later canceled offscreen).

 Other characters in Terrance and Phillip's in-universe show include Ugly Bob- a brown-haired man identical in appearance to Terrance and Phillip who sports an orange shirt with a lower-case "b" on it who is forced to wear a paper bag on his head as he is perceived as extraordinarily unattractive to other Canadians (though, he claims Americans do not notice this, simply believing him to "look Canadian"), and Scott The Dick: an uptight and abrasive Canadian who often clashes with Terrance and Phillip.
 Scott becomes poisoned by radiation, thus leading him to grow in size, thus he is referred to as a "giant dick".

 The plot of South Park: Bigger, Longer & Uncut centers on the release of Asses of Fire: a film starring Terrance and Phillip, and Kenny's attempt to mimic a scene from the film.
 Asses of Fire causes a mass hysteria amongst parents whose children attempt to mimic the vulgar language featured throughout the movie.
 Mothers Against Canada is thus formed in order to vilify the duo and the entirety of Canada for the crass crude nature of Terrance and Phillip's work.

-In the episode "Eat, Pray, Queef", they are married to the Queef Sisters: two female comedians who briefly overshadow the duo (though the sisters' show is later canceled offscreen).